+How do you dig when metal detecting?
 A shovel is a key piece of metal detecting equipment to have in your arsenal.
+In fact, they are one of the most popular metal detecting digging tools.
 They range in size, quality, blade/handle angles, blade shapes, and handle type.
 There are a number of factors you should consider when choosing a good metal detecting shovel, so let’s review.

 Choosing the right metal detecting shovel makes for a better detecting experience.
 Key considerations are quality and durability, length, handle type, blade shape, blade angle, edge design, and portability.
-Cost will be driven by those factors, and you should buy the best one for your budget.
+Cost will be driven by those factors, and you should buy the best digging tool for your budget.

-Surprisingly, one of the more interesting aspects is how you’ll travel with your metal detecting shovel, especially if you’re taking a commercial flight.
+One of the more useful things to consider regarding these accessories is how you’ll travel with your digger, especially if you’re taking a commercial flight.
 We’ll cover that, too.

 If you’re interested in best-selling metal detecting shovels on Amazon, you can find them by clicking here